stefanbielmeier/doculite/readme.md

 # Doculite

 DocuLite lets you use SQLite like Firebase Firestore.
 It's written in Typescript and an adapter on top of sqlite3 and sqlite.
 It support listeners on documents, collections, and basic queries.
-Feedback & Bugs to thedoculite@gmail.com.
+Google Group for users to discuss issues, problems, feature requests: [Google Group](https://groups.google.com/g/doculite)

 This is early work, so please treat it appropriately.

 # Current features